 The world's press seized on these early sensational results as virtual proof of life.
 But the Viking scientists remained more cautious.
 Although living organisms could have been responsible for the dramatic changes seen in the GEX and LR experiments, the speed of the reactions was suspiciously like that of chemical processes.
 Compounds that are highly oxidizing – in other words, very effective at transferring oxygen or, more generally, taking electrons away from other substances, and therefore unusually reactive – might, it was suggested, explain the high rate of climb of the gas emissions.
 Among the chief suspects were superoxides (chemicals that contained negatively charged oxygen in the form of O2-) and hydrogen peroxide, familiar as a bleach.
 But the oxidizing chemical theory seemed hard to square with the duration of the gas release.
 As biology team leader Harold Klein remarked early on, though some of the observed activity was probably chemical in origin, there could very well be a life component as well.
 The three-day period until the gas stopped flowing in the LR experiment was tantalizingly intermediate between what would be expected with chemistry and biology, and the results of later tests, as we'll see, made the puzzle even greater.

 First results from Norman Horowitz's Pyrolytic Release (PR) experiment soon followed and proved no less intriguing.
-They showed beyond doubt that there'd been some incorporation of radioactively-labeled carbon dioxide and carbon monoxide into organic molecules – just what would be expected from the metabolism of microbes.
-Instead of a radioactivity count of 15 per minute, which was the value predicted if no gas from the experimental atmosphere were assimilated, the level was 95.9 counts per minute.
+They showed beyond doubt that there would been some incorporation of radioactively-labeled carbon dioxide and carbon monoxide into organic molecules – just what would be expected from the metabolism of microbes.
+Instead of a radioactivity count of 15 per min, which was the value predicted if no gas from the experimental atmosphere were assimilated, the level was 95.9 counts per minute.
 This was on a par with what would be achieved by the sparse life in soil from the dry Antarctic deserts and showed clearly that organic synthesis was going on.

 Taken as a whole, the early Viking data were perplexing.
 Mars was giving signs of life, but these seem to be mixed up with some sort of exotic chemical reactions.